 There are two basic steps for making a pecan pie.

 First, combine eggs, sugar, and corn syrup in a large mixing bowl.
 Stir in melted butter and then add pecans and mix thoroughly.

 Second, pour the pecan pie filling into an uncooked pie crust and bake at 350 degrees for 30 to 40 minutes.

 Once the pie has cooked, remove it from the oven and let it cool on a wire rack.

-Place the unbaked pie on a cookie sheet.
+Place the unbaked pie on a rimmed baking sheet or a cookie sheet.
 It will make it much easier to put in and take out of the oven.
 A bonus is that it helps to catch any spillage.

 The pecan pie is done when the filling is set and only slightly jiggles when you shake the pan.
 If it makes a wave-like motion, then the pie needs to cook longer.